uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 Additionally, it doesn't require a two-step retrieval process.

 Compared to HyDE, contextual retrieval doesn't rely on query-time LLM generation.
-Instead, you need to contextualize the chunks once and then store the contextualized chunks.
+Instead, we need to contextualize the chunks once and then store the contextualized chunks.
-We don't incur any performance penalty at query time.
+There is no performance penalty at query time.

-The main drawback of contextual retrieval is that the document chunking becomes quite costly.
-Every chunk will need to be postprocessed by an LLM which can become problematic at scale.
+The main drawback of contextual retrieval is the high cost of document chunking, as every chunk must be postprocessed by an LLM, which can become problematic at scale.
 However, for many applications, a higher cost at document ingestion time is a worthwhile trade-off for the performance gains at query time.
 Additionally, with some model providers, you can cut down on the cost by using a technique called **prompt caching** where you can load the document into the cache once and then keep referencing the previously cached content.

+> You can learn more about prompt caching [here](https://platform.openai.com/docs/guides/prompt-caching) and [here](https://docs.anthropic.com/en/docs/build-with-claude/prompt-caching).

-While contextual chunking tends to perform better than than other methods, choosing the right approach will still depend on your use case.
+While contextual chunking tends to perform better than other methods, choosing the right approach will still depend on your use case.
 It's especially important to evaluate the performance of your retrieval system before and after contextualization and only apply it if it's worth the additional cost.

 Finally, contextualization is usually combined with other retrieval strategies.